 This Article is subject to the provisions of the saving clause of paragraph 4 of Article 1 (General Scope).
-Thus, if an entertainer or a sportsman who is resident in the other Contracting State is a citizen of the United States, the United States may tax all of his income from performances in the United States without regard to the provisions of this Article, subject, however, to the special foreign tax credit provisions of paragraph 4 of Article 22 (Relief From Double Taxation).
-In addition, benefits of this Article are subject to the provisions of Article 21 (Limitation On Benefits).
+Thus, if an entertainer or a sportsman who is resident in Hungary is a citizen of the United States, the United States may tax all of his income from performances in the United States without regard to the provisions of this Article (subject to the special foreign tax credit provisions of paragraph 4 of Article 23 (Relief from Double Taxation)).
+In addition, benefits of this Article are subject to the provisions of Article 22 (Limitation on Benefits).

-ARTICLE 17 (PENSIONS, SOCIAL SECURITY, AND ANNUITIES)
+ARTICLE 17 (PENSIONS AND INCOME FROM SOCIAL SECURITY)

-This Article deals with the taxation of private (i.e., non-government service) pensions, social security benefits, and annuities.
+This Article deals with the taxation of private (i.e., non-government service) pensions and social security benefits...

-Paragraph 1 provides that distributions from pensions and other similar remuneration paid to a resident of a Contracting State in consideration of past employment are taxable only in the State of residence of the beneficiary.
+Paragraph 1 provides that distributions from pensions and other similar remuneration beneficially owned by a resident of a Contracting State in consideration of past employment are taxable only in the State of residence of the beneficiary.
 The term "pensions and other similar remuneration" includes both periodic and single sum payments.

 The phrase "pensions and other similar remuneration" is intended to encompass payments made by qualified private retirement plans.
 In the United States, the plans encompassed by Paragraph 1 include: qualified plans under section 401(a), individual retirement plans (including individual retirement plans that are part of a simplified employee pension plan that satisfies section 408(k), individual retirement accounts and section 408(p) accounts), section 403(a) qualified annuity plans, and section 403(b) plans.
-Distributions from section 457 plans may also fall under Paragraph 1 if they are not paid with respect to government services covered by
+Distributions from section 457 plans may also fall under Paragraph 1 if they are not paid with respect to government services covered by Article 19.

-Article 19.
-In Iceland, the term pension applies to any pension fund or pension plan qualified under the Pension Act or any identical or substantially similar schemes which are created under any law enacted after the signature of the Convention.
 The competent authorities may agree that distributions from other plans that generally meet similar criteria to those applicable to the listed plans also qualify for the benefits of Paragraph 1.

 Pensions in respect of government services covered by Article 18 are not covered by this paragraph.
 They are covered either by paragraph 2 of this Article, if they are in the form of social security benefits, or by paragraph 2 of Article 18 (Government Service).
-Thus, Article 18 generally covers section 457(g), 401(a), 403(a), and 403(b) plans established for government employees, including the Thrift Savings Plan (section 7701(j)).
+Thus, Article 18 generally covers section 457, 401(a), 403(b) plans established for government employees, and the Thrift Savings Plan

+(section 7701(j)).